p0nyo/canvas-batch-download-v1/README.md

 # canvas-batch-downloader

-google chrome extension that allows for batch downloading + file selection
+testing proof of concept for batch downloading canvas attachments with google chrome ext.